History of Western role-playing video games: Indie and European game studios

 The critically acclaimed Gothic series, by German developer Piranha Bytes, first appeared in 2001.
 Lauded for its complex interaction with other in-game characters and attractive graphics, it was nonetheless criticized for its difficult control scheme and high system requirements.
 The third game in particular was notable for its performance issues at the time.
 Piranha Bytes split from publisher JoWood Productions in 2007, due to a contract dispute between the two companies.
 JoWooD retained the rights to the Gothic name and to current and future games released under that trademark.
 Piranha Bytes have since gone on to develop the Risen series (2009–2014) with publisher Deep Silver, and ELEX (2017) with publisher THQ Nordic.
 A fourth, "casual" installment of the Gothic series, this time by developer Spellbound Entertainment, was published by JoWood in 2010.
 This was followed by an expansion in 2011.
 The rights to the Gothic series may have reverted to Piranha Bytes following the release of Risen II in 2012.

 The Finnish independent development studio Almost Human released Legend of Grimrock, a Dungeon Master-inspired game, in 2012.
 A reboot of the long-abandoned tile-based dungeon-crawler sub-genre, it was a commercial success that reached the top of Steam's "Top Sellers list" in April of that year.
 The Estonian development house ZA/UM released Disco Elysium to wide critical acclaim in 2019.
 Set in a large city still recovering from a war decades prior to the game's start, it features players taking the role of an amnesic detective charged with solving a murder mystery, who comes to recall events about his own past as well as current forces trying to affect the city.
 It won numerous awards, including "Best Narrative", "Best Independent Game", "Best Role-Playing Game" and "Fresh Indie Game" at The Game Awards 2019 held in Los Angeles.
+Esoteric Ebb (2026) was created by an independent developer who reworked his existing RPG into one modeled after Disco Elysium when it was released.